jajoyce/React-weather-forecast/README.md

-# React-weather-forecast
+# React Weather Forecast App

-Created with CodeSandbox
+Created by JAJoyce with CodeSandbox